expo/expo/docs/pages/versions/unversioned/workflow/configuration.md

     "usesAppleSignIn": BOOLEAN,

     /*
+      A boolean value indicating if the app may access the notes stored in contacts.
+      See Contacts docs for details.

+      ExpoKit: use Xcode to set this.
+    */
+    "accessesContactNotes": BOOLEAN,

+    /*
       Extra module configuration to be added to your app's native Info.plist.

       For ExpoKit apps, just add these to the Info.plist file directly.